 The funding will allow the Group to further develop this project and reach out to the areas pre-schools, primary schools, youth groups, elderly group and many others within their community and beyond.
 It has funded the purchase of sporting and other equipment for use, free of charge, by users of the park and diverse groups.
 It allows and facilitates the Group to organise the holding of fun informal and formal events for all ages and all abilities, thereby increasing participation and working against exclusion.
 It has brought the community together to celebrate fun “active” activities in a safe and neutral setting.

-As a club Swilly Seals have a number of swimmers with disabilities and the As Darragh Did funding allows them to give these swimmers additional training to meet their needs.
+Swilly Seals have a number of swimmers with disabilities, and the As Darragh Did funding allows them to give these swimmers additional training to meet their needs.
 Additional training means that their swimmers can represent our club when competing against other swimming clubs with swimmers at the same level.

 The As Darragh Did funding has benefited the organisation to fund the provision to members of the chance to learn valuable skills thus enabling and promoting future employment and independent living.
 This allows for more inclusion and participation of the members in the community.